-Stop Trying To Fix The Intranet
+Stop Trying To Fix Your Company Intranet Design

 This seems to be a difficult concept for many people to wrap their heads around, but it really is a time that we all stop trying to fix the intranet.

 If you are currently working within an archaic company intranet, you know all too well that continuing to add new tools and more content is simply not working.
-The heart of the problem here is that when intranets were first designed and developed, they had a completely different purpose than what companies are looking for today.
+The heart of the problem here is that when company intranets were first designed and developed, they had a completely different purpose than what companies are looking for today.

 Initially, these internal websites were developed by intranet provider for the sole purpose of storing company data, and keeping employees aware of the corporate information.
 However, over the last decade, the workplace has completely transformed into something no one could envision back then.
 The needs of companies have changed significantly, and with the focus now on collaboration and digital workplaces, the old intranet design just does not work.